majk-p/how-slow-is-your-tram/slides.md

 * Represent sequences of data elements
 * Can be finite or infinite, synchronous or asynchronous
 * Offer operations for transforming, filtering, and aggregating data
-* Declarative and lazy approach to data processing

 ---